Header Banner

 Step-by-step refresh process:

-Update the color strategically: When texture is right but color is wrong, a masonry-safe coating is the cleanest path to a contemporary look.
+2. Update the color strategically: When the texture is right, but the color is wrong, a masonry-safe coating is the cleanest path to a contemporary look.
 Modern neutrals and softly moody tones add depth and help tie into today's furniture.
 The prep work determines longevity—degrease, patch, prime with compatible products, and allow full cure times for durability.

-Simplify the mantel: Swap ornate, heavy profiles for a streamlined floating shelf or minimalist slab of reclaimed wood.
-Sharp lines convey an updated sensibility without overwhelming the surround.
+3. Simplify the mantel: Swap ornate, heavy profiles for a streamlined floating shelf or minimalist slab of reclaimed wood.
+Sharp lines convey an updated sensibility without overwhelming the surroundings.
 From my experience, this single change often has the biggest visual impact.

 Alternative surface treatments: If paint isn't enough, ditching brick and embracing stone with faux stone panels is budget-friendly, while tiling the surround with subway tiles or mosaics creates a unique look with heat-resistant materials.